 After you’ve placed an application on the Dock, you can launch it by single-clicking the icon.

 To remove an application’s icon from the Dock, make sure that the application isn’t running and drag it out of the Dock.
 It disappears in a puff of smoke (try it and see).

 Figure 3.2 Click and hold on an application’s icon in the dock.

 In addition to providing easy access to commonly used applications, the Dock also gives you feedback about the functioning of applications through their icons.

-The icon of an application that's opening will bounce in the Dock (unless configured not to) and continues bouncing until the software is ready.
+The icon of an application that’s opening bounces in the Dock (unless configured not to) and continues bouncing until the software is ready.
 Also, if an open application needs to get your attention, its icon bounces intermittently until you interact with it.

-The Dock also signals which applications are running by displaying a small triangle, or arrow, next to those application icons.
-This is a good way to see which applications are open, even if you've hidden them or closed all their windows.
+The Dock also signals which applications are running by displaying a small triangle, or arrow, with their application icons.
+This is a good way to see which applications are open, even if you’ve hidden them or closed all their windows.

 Figure 3.3 Click and hold on the Dock icon of an open application for a list of open windows.

-Some applications even have customized Dock's icons to display information about events occurring in the application itself.
-For example, the Mail program displays the number of unread email messages in a red seal displayed in the Mail icon in the Dock, as shown in Figure 3.4.
-(We'll cover Mail in detail in Chapter 15, "Using Mail.")
+Some applications even have customized Dock’s icons to display information about events occurring in the application itself.
+For example, the Mail program displays the number of unread email messages in a red seal that appears in the icon in the Dock, as shown in Figure 3.4.
+(Mail is covered in detail in Chapter 17, "Using Mail.")